-I, David A. Kallman, hereby affirm that on the date stated below I delivered a copy of Defendant's Application for Leave to Appeal, Emergency Motion for Bond Pending Appeal and to Stay Execution on Conviction/Sentence, Motion for Immediate Consideration of Motion for Bond Pending Appeal, and attached exhibits, upon the Mecosta County Prosecutor, by e-mail to bthiede@co.mecosta.mi.us and to the Mecosta County Circuit Court Clerk via First Class Mail, postage prepaid thereon.
+I, David A. Kallman, hereby affirm that on the date stated below I delivered a copy of Defendant's Brief on Appeal and attached exhibits, upon the Mecosta County Prosecutor, by email to bthiede@co.mecosta.mi.us and via First Class Mail, postage prepaid thereon to the address stated above.
 I hereby declare that this statement is true to the best of my information, knowledge, and belief.